 Professor Marion Wynne-Davies joined Surrey in 2007 and was responsible for establishing English as a discipline at the University.
-Since then it has risen to number 37 in the Guardian League tables.
 She also one of the first to pioneer the use of placements in English Literature and Creative Writing degrees in the UK.
 Before coming to Surrey, she worked at the universities of Dundee and Keele, after holding prestigious research fellowships at Liverpool and the Sorbonne.

 Wynne-Davies is known internationally for her path-breaking work on Renaissance women dramatists, publishing a prize-winning edition of four plays in 1996.
 She has held research fellowships at the Folger, Huntington, Harry Ransom Center and Newberry, as well as living and working in the US, Canada, Germany and Japan.

 Wynne-Davies is primarily known for her work on Renaissance Literature and on women writers.
 Currently, she working on a revisionist history of twentieth century literature that is based on the archival research into the PEN papers undertaken at the Harry Ransom Center.

 Wynne-Davies teaches a wide range of modules at Surrey, in particular Renaissance Literature, women writers and screenwriting.
 She also particularly enjoys teaching the postgraduate module, Gender and Identity: Marketing in Practice, for which she regularly received 100% satisfaction scores from students.